 - And more.

 Skinny Bones was built predominately as a framework for myself.
 My intention was never to make it all things for all people.
 So please keep that in mind before submitting new features or enhancements.
 If you’ve used any of my Jekyll themes I think it’s pretty clear what I like and what I try to avoid.
-When in doubt ask before wasting your time on a feature that won’t get merged in.
+When in doubt ask before wasting your time on a feature that might not get merged in.

 This theme is free and open source software, distributed under the MIT License.
 So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.